DenisMedeiros/H-Req/README.md

     ```bash
     python3 -m pip install -r requirements.txt
     ```
-    If you want to install additional libraries for deveopment, also install the libraries listed in [requirements-dev.txt](./requirements-dev.txt).
+    If you want to install additional libraries for development, also install the libraries listed in [requirements-dev.txt](./requirements-dev.txt).

     ```bash
     python3 -m pip install -r requirements-dev.txt